FREQUENTLY ASKED QUESTIONS

 How much is shipping?

 Shipping rates vary depending on where you live.
-I am based in Oakland, California.
+I am based in Sacramento, California, USA.
+I value the package correctly and insure for the full amount.

-Any customs fees you incur are your responsibility.
+Any customs and import duty fees are your responsibility.
 Please look into customs fees in your country before ordering.
 Legally, I must list the item's correct value.
-I am unable to undervalue on customs forms as this is illegal.
+I am unable to undervalue on customs forms for insurance purposes.

 How long will my piece take to make?

 Lead time on any piece begins once all details are finalized and once a first or full payment is made.
-Currently, my lead time is 10 weeks.
+Currently, my lead time 10-12 weeks for custom items.
 If your piece is particularly complicated it may exceed the lead time.

 How do I find out my ring size?

 I recommend getting professionally sized.
 Most friendly jewellery stores will size you for free.
 Sorry, I can't guess a ring size and don't recommend that you do either.
-Some of my designs cannot be resized and if you do require a resizing there is a $75 resizing fee since I have to remove stones and completely re-polish the piece during this process.
+Some of my designs cannot be resized so knowing your correct ring size is important.

 Can you work to my budget?